A writing portfolio is the lifeblood of any freelance writer. It’s like having a sales rep 24/7 that closes deals on autopilot. 🤑

-Such description isn’t a wonderful piece of copy, but I can assure you most writers won’t put time into this, which is like trying to start a marathon by shooting yourself in the foot.
+Such a description isn’t an excellent piece of copy, but I can assure you most writers won’t put time into this, which is like trying to start a marathon by shooting yourself in the foot.

 Make sure to add specificity and clarity in your title.
 Tell your prospects what you do and who you serve.

 While this is a topic for another post, in the simplest terms, you could explain that you offer:

 - Content consulting

 You can also throw an adjective in there, like “high-quality” or “authoritative,” but I believe that’s redundant.
 If you want to tell your leads your content is high-quality, then just show them that content, and they will figure it out on their own.

 Your description is an extension of the title, a clarification if you will.
 In my case, I wrote:

 I work with SaaS companies to increase their traffic and leads through content marketing.
 Learn more about my services: http://contentfiesta.com/content-marketing-services/.

 There’s no need to overcomplicate this and try to sound like a sales rep. The only thing I added in there that I think adds more power to it is the outcome I work on — in my case, to increase traffic and leads.